radurentea/Random-Number/README.md

-#RANDOM NUMBERS GENERATOR
+# RANDOM NUMBERS GENERATOR

+##How the program works:
-1.Enter how many random numbers you want.
+1. Enter how many random numbers you want.
-2.Enter what's the lower limit of the numbers.
+2. Enter what's the lower limit of the numbers.
-3.Enter what's the upper limit of the numbers.
+3. Enter what's the upper limit of the numbers.

-Ex:
+###Example:
 1. 10
 2. 100
 3. 0